List of Seventeen live performances: Fan meetings

 Since 2017, Seventeen have held annual fan meetings; concert-like events involving the group performing skits, playing games on stage with each other and with the crowd, and usually performing songs, though fewer than the number of songs performed at a standard concert.
 Fan meetings held in South Korea have all occurred under the name "Seventeen in Carat Land", named after their fanbase, while fan meetings in Japan have each had a unique name and theme.

 In the 2023 and 2024 editions of "Seventeen in Carat Land", each member of the group has performed a dance cover of "songs that don't suit Seventeen", based on fan suggestions and as punishments for failing challenges.
 Covers included Woozi performing NewJeans' "Ditto", S.Coups performing Ive's "After Like" and Hoshi performing the theme of Japanese series Hamtaro.
 In 2024, covers included Wonwoo performing (G)I-dle's "Queencard" and Hoshi performing Riize's "Siren".
+In 2026, the members performed covers of each other's solo songs from Happy Burstday, alongside covers of other artists as in other years; Mingyu covered Illit's "It's Me" while Dino covered Itzy's "That's a No No", for example.